Game of the Century (college football): 1946 Army vs. Notre Dame

+1962 USC vs. Wisconsin

+The 1963 Rose Bowl was the 49th edition of the college football bowl game, played at the Rose Bowl in Pasadena, California on Tuesday, January 1, at the end of the 1962 season.
+The top-ranked USC Trojans defeated the Wisconsin Badgers, 42–37.
+This was the first #1 versus #2 match-up in a bowl game.
+The quarterbacks, Ron Vander Kelen of Wisconsin and Pete Beathard of USC, were named co-Players of the Game.

+Down 42–14 in the fourth quarter, Vander Kelen put together a number of drives to score 23 unanswered points and put the Badgers in position to win the game.
+Due to the historic #1 versus #2 bowl match-up, the number of Rose Bowl records set, and the furious fourth quarter rally by Wisconsin, this game frequently appears on lists of "greatest bowl games of all time."

 1966 Notre Dame vs. Michigan State

 November 19, 1966: Notre Dame Fighting Irish vs. Michigan State Spartans, at Spartan Stadium in East Lansing, Michigan.
-Notre Dame, which hadn't won a national championship since 1949, was ranked No. 1 in one poll and No. 2 in the other.
+Notre Dame, which had not won a national championship since 1949, was ranked No. 1 in one poll and No. 2 in the other.
 Defending National Champion Michigan State entered the game ranked No. 2 in one poll and No. 1 in the other.
 This was the first time in 20 years that a college football game was given the "Game of the Century" tag by the national media.

 The game was not shown live on national TV.
 The agreement between the NCAA and ABC in effect at the time limited each team to one national television appearance and two regional television appearances each season.
 Notre Dame had used their national TV slot in the season opening game against Purdue.
 ABC executives did not even want to show the game anywhere but the regional area, but pressure from the West Coast and the South (to the tune of 50,000 letters) made ABC air the game on tape delay.

 Irish quarterback Terry Hanratty was knocked out after getting sacked in the first quarter by Spartan defensive lineman Bubba Smith.
 Starting Notre Dame running back Nick Eddy was out entirely after hurting his shoulder getting off the train in East Lansing.
 Michigan State held a 10–0 lead by early in the second quarter.
 But the Irish came back, scoring a touchdown right after Michigan State's field goal and tied the game on the first play of the fourth quarter.
 Notre Dame had the ball on its own 30-yard line with 1:10 to go, needing about 40 yards for a game-winning field goal.
 But Notre Dame coach Ara Parseghian chose to run the clock out, not wanting to risk a turnover, preserving the tie and Notre Dame's No. 1 ranking.
 The game ended in a 10–10 tie.